nliulab/FedScore-Python/README.md

 python client2.py
 ```
 Note that **the current implementation is a proof of concept** with the assumption that **server and clients are on the same machine**.
 It has not been adapted or tested for real-world commercial use cases.
 In addition, the implementation only supports data with **binary** outcomes.

+### Supported FL Algorithms
+We implemented FedScore using [Flower framework](https://flower.ai/docs/framework/index.html), so that [all common FL algorithms supported by Flower](https://flower.ai/docs/framework/ref-api/flwr.server.strategy.html#module-flwr.server.strategy) can be adopted for FedScore.
+It is also feasible to [implement a custom FL strategy](https://flower.ai/docs/framework/tutorial-series-build-a-strategy-from-scratch-pytorch.html).

+To apply a different FL algorithm, write a script for the server and place it in the Flower directory.
+Then edit FedScore/server.py (line 14) to use the new FL strategy.